jveillet/heroku-env.rs/README.md

 ### Feature requests

-Create a new issue on the [issues page](https://gitlab.com/jveillet/heroku-env/issues) and add a clear description of what the new feature should look like.
+Create a new issue on the [issues page](https://gitlab.com/jveillet/heroku-env-rs/issues) and add a clear description of what the new feature should look like.

 Consider adding the ~"feature request" label on your ticket.

 ### Pull Requests

 1. Fork heroku-env
-2. Clone your fork git clone `https://gitlab.com/$YOUR_USERNAME/heroku-env && cd heroku-env`
+2. Clone your fork git clone `https://gitlab.com/$YOUR_USERNAME/heroku-env-rs && cd heroku-env-rs`
 3. Create new branch `git checkout -b new-branch`
 4. Make your changes, and commit `git commit -am "your message"`

 ## Licence.

-heroku-env is a free software: you can redistribute it and/or modify it under the terms of the [GNU GPL v3](LICENCE).
+heroku-env-rs is a free software: you can redistribute it and/or modify it under the terms of the [GNU GPL v3](LICENCE).

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.